 Heroin is considered one of the most addictive, illicit drugs in the world, with heroin addiction claiming thousands of lives each year.
 If you or someone you know is addicted to heroin you should seek help as quickly as possible.
-Our 24-hour helpline means you can speak to our admissions staff who can assess the situation and make the appropriate recommendations.
+You can speak to our admissions staff who can assess the situation and make the appropriate recommendations.
 Whilst there are thousands of people suffering, there are just as many in recovery who are now living fulfilling and joyful lives, free from the shackles of heroin addiction.

 What is Heroin?

 Heroin is an opioid drug derived from the seed of the Asian poppy plant.
 It is usually found as a white or brown powder but sometimes as a black sticky substance, known as “black tar heroin.”
 Although heroin is synthesised from morphine, it is considered to be a more effective painkiller and an even better cough suppressant.
 The word “heroin” comes from the German word “heroisch”, meaning heroic, powerful.

 The effects of heroin are extremely fast-acting.
 At first, you will experience intense feelings of euphoria, peace and contentment.
 It has the ability to mask all inhibitions, fears, and remorse, shielding you from your immediate environment, both internal and external.
 You may also find you become completely indifferent to hunger and sexual urges.
 After an intravenous injection of heroin, you will feel a surge of exhilaration accompanied by a dry mouth, hot flushes, heaviness of the hands and feet, and clouded mental functioning.
 Once this first “rush” has diminished, you will alternate between a wakeful and drowsy state.

 Signs & Symptoms of Heroin Abuse